shiloeli/Directed-Weighted-Graph-Python/README.md

 **GraphAlgo class:**<br>
 This class represents a Directed (positive) Weighted Graph Theory Algorithms including.<br>
-* graph-Is an abstract representation of a set of nodes and edge, each edge has a weight.<br>
+* graph - Is an abstract representation of a set of nodes and edge, each edge has a weight.<br>

 Main methods and a brief explanation:<br>
 **__init__()** - Initialize the graph.<br>